Beginner Backcountry Ski Tours, AIARE Level 1, Intermediate Tours, AIARE Level 2, AIARE Rescue: A Flow Chart.

 2. AIARE Level 1 is a great step towards developing your backcountry brain.
 Learn to recognize red flags, avalanche terrain and hazards, types of avalanches, interpret the avalanche and weather forecast, avoid common mistakes, recognize human factors in decision making, dig snow profile pits, learn about layers in the snow, go on 2 backcountry ski tours, learn about case studies in avalanche accidents, ask questions of professional AIARE qualified instructors, meet other women in the class, learn to plan backcountry tours.

-4. AIARE Level 2 is for the advanced recreationalist who has taken AIARE Level 1 and AIARE Rescue.
-Intermediate and advanced skiers and riders who have taken their AIARE Level 1 can now review their AIARE Level 1 Skills, learn more about avalanche terrain, apply and interpret your weather and snow observations to forecast and make better decisions, work on small team leadership skills, and so much more in this 3-day course.
-We at Backcountry Babes have also created a 4-day course that bundles the AIARE Rescue Prerequisite course into our Level 2.
+4. AIARE Level 2 is for the backcountry skier/rider who has taken AIARE Level 1 and AIARE Rescue.
+The AIARE 2 is a strong review of AIARE Level 1 Skills, and you’ll see the information differently now that you have more experience.
+You’ll be in a course with other students who have already taken Level 1 & the Resuce, you can ask more in depth questions, learn more about avalanche terrain, apply and interpret your weather and snow observations to forecast and make better decisions, work on small team leadership skills, and so much more in this 3-day course.

-See our 2017-2018 Course Calendar for courses in your area: Breckenridge, Vail, Truckee, Tahoe, or Anchorage.
+See our course calendar for courses in your area: Breckenridge, Vail, Truckee, Tahoe, New Hampshire or Anchorage.